-Occidental's strong financial performance has built upon strategic transactions that transformed the company and established it in the industry.
-We continually manage our asset portfolio with an eye toward adding value through new acquisitions or, as we deem appropriate, through divestment.
+Occidental's history of strong financial performance has built upon strategic transactions that transformed the company.
+We continually manage our asset portfolio with an eye toward adding value through acquisitions or divestment.

-Al Hosn Gas Project: In January, a joint venture between Occidental and Abu Dhabi National Oil Company (ADNOC) announced that production began at the Al Hosn Gas Project in the United Arab Emirates.
-The 30-year joint venture was formed to develop the Shah field, one of the largest gas fields in the Middle East.
+Adnoc Sour Gas (Al Hosn Gas): In January, a joint venture between Occidental and Abu Dhabi National Oil Company (ADNOC) announced that production had begun at the Al Hosn Gas Project in the United Arab Emirates.
+The 30-year joint venture was formed to develop the Shah Field, one of the largest gas fields in the Middle East.

-Minimizing Non-Core Operations: Occidental minimized or ceased its involvement in non-core operations in the Middle East and North Africa, including Bahrain, Iraq, Libya and Yemen.
+Non-core Operations: Occidental minimized or ceased its involvement in non-core operations in the Middle East and North Africa, including Bahrain, Iraq, Libya and Yemen.
 The company also sold its interest in the Williston Basin of North Dakota and agreed to sell its Piceance Basin operations in Colorado.
 The Piceance sale closed in 2016.

 Chlor-alkali Plant in New Johnsonville, Tennessee: In March, OxyChem completed construction and began operating its membrane cell chlor-alkali plant in New Johnsonville, Tennessee.